unchartedsoftware/salt-core/README.md

 val frame = sqlContext.sql("select pickup_time, distance from taxi_micro").rdd
 frame.cache

-// create a projection into 2D space using column 0 (pickup_time)
-// and column 1 (distance), and appropriate max/min bounds for both.
-// We use a ValueExtractor to retrieve these columns from rows val cExtractor = new ValueExtractor[(Double, Double)] {
+// We use a ValueExtractor to retrieve data-space coordinates from rows
+// In this case, that's column 0 (pickup_time, converted to a double millisecond value) and column 1 (distance) val cExtractor = new ValueExtractor[(Double, Double)] {
   override def rowToValue(r: Row): Option[(Double, Double)] = {
     if (r.isNullAt(0) || r.isNullAt(1)) {